 The first thing you need to do is enroll in Parts A & B. If you’re aging into Medicare, you can enroll as soon as three months before the month you turn 65, at the start of your Initial Enrollment Period (IEP).
 Your IEP is unique to your birth month.
 It starts three months before the month you turn 65 and ends three months after it.
 If you choose to delay your Part B enrollment because you’re still working, just be sure you meet the criteria for a Special Enrollment Period once you stop working to avoid paying a penalty.

-We mentioned that Medicare beneficiaries have options—the main one being between Medicare Advantage and Original Medicare.
+We mentioned that Medicare beneficiaries have options.
+Your main choice is between Medicare Advantage and Original Medicare.
 Those who choose to stay on Original Medicare also have the option to add supplemental coverage through a Medicare Supplement (Medigap) plan and/or a stand-alone Medicare Part D (prescription drug) plan.

 We specialize in helping people understand their Medicare options and pick the best coverage for their needs.
 Schedule a free consultation with a licensed Texas Medicare Advisor or call us at (888) 604-0055 to get personalized advice!